jesus-molano/jesus-molano/README.md

 <h2> About Me </h2>

-- 🔭 I’m currently working on: A group calendar with Fernando Herrera's course on Udemy
+- 🔭 I’m currently working on: Responsive Web Design Certificate by FreeCodeCamp

-- 🌱 I’m currently learning: React 18 and Redux
+- 🌱 I’m currently learning: Typescript and React 18

 - 💬 Talk to me about: Movies, series and videogames